Double Chocolate Buns – Quick, Easy & Delicious

 These “buns” were smooth, not too sweet and all together quite delicious.
 They were moist, light and had a nice crunch of white chocolate.
 CT managed to sample a few (he always does) and thought they had a melt in the mouth texture and a treacley flavour but without the cloying quality that these sorts of cakes sometimes have.
 The book stated these were best eaten the same day, but we found they were just as good three days later.

-Other Recipes for Plain Chocolate Cakes You Might Like
+Other Plain Chocolate Cake Recipes You Might Like

 - Chocolate chilli madeleines